softlayer/sl-ember-store/README.md

 * `ember g localstorage-initializer`

 Else:
-* `ember g initializer localstorage-initializer`
+* `ember g initializer localstorage-initializer <namespace>`

-Now edit the file that was generated in `app/initializers/localstorage-initializer.js`
+Now view the file that was generated in `app/initializers/localstorage-initializer.js`, it should have the namespace defined.

 ```javascript
 module SlModel from 'sl-model';